DIDSR/DRAGen/README.md

 - Saltz, J., Saltz, M., Prasanna, P., Moffitt, R., Hajagos, J., Bremer, E., Balsamo, J., & Kurc, T. (2021).
 Stony Brook University COVID-19 Positive Cases [Data set].
 The Cancer Imaging Archive. https://doi.org/10.7937/TCIA.BBAG-2923
 - Clark K, Vendt B, Smith K, Freymann J, Kirby J, Koppel P, Moore S, Phillips S, Maffitt D, Pringle M, Tarbox L, Prior F. The Cancer Imaging Archive (TCIA): Maintaining and Operating a Public Information Repository, Journal of Digital Imaging, Volume 26, Number 6, December, 2013, pp 1045-1057.
 DOI: [10.1007/s10278-013-9622-7](https://doi.org/10.1007/s10278-013-9622-7)

+## Disclaimer
+### About the Catalog of Regulatory Science Tools
+The enclosed tool is part of the [Catalog of Regulatory Science Tools](https://cdrh-rst.fda.gov/), which provides a peer-reviewed resource for stakeholders to use where standards and qualified Medical Device Development Tools (MDDTs) do not yet exist.
+These tools do not replace FDA-recognized standards or MDDTs.
+This catalog collates a variety of regulatory science tools that the FDA's Center for Devices and Radiological Health's (CDRH) Office of Science and Engineering Labs (OSEL) developed.
+These tools use the most innovative science to support medical device development and patient access to safe and effective medical devices.
+If you are considering using a tool from this catalog in your marketing submissions, note that these tools have not been qualified as [Medical Device Development Tools](https://www.fda.gov/medical-devices/medical-device-development-tools-mddt) and the FDA has not evaluated the suitability of these tools within any specific context of use.
+You may [request feedback or meetings for medical device submissions](https://www.fda.gov/regulatory-information/search-fda-guidance-documents/requests-feedback-and-meetings-medical-device-submissions-q-submission-program) as part of the Q-Submission Program.

+For more information about the Catalog of Regulatory Science Tools, email [RST_CDRH@fda.hhs.gov](mailto:RST_CDRH@fda.hhs.gov).

+### Tool Reference
+- RST Reference Number: RST24AI04.01
+- Date of Publication: 09/19/2025
+- Recommended Citation: U.S. Food and Drug Administration.
+(2025).
+DRAGen: Decision Region Analysis for Generalizability (RST24AI04.01). [https://cdrh-rst.fda.gov/dragen-decision-region-analysis-generalizability](https://cdrh-rst.fda.gov/dragen-decision-region-analysis-generalizability)